 - if your pain changes with your activities

-- what other symptoms you may have
+- any other symptoms you may have

-Depending on the specifics of your pain, as well as a thorough physical examination, additional testing may include
+Depending on the specifics of your pain, as well as a thorough physical examination, additional testing may include:

 - X-rays of the bone that hurts (to identify breaks, fractures, and abnormalities)